tuw-eeg/hotmapsDispatch/README.md

 After that your default browser should open and the web user interface will show up

-## Quick start
+### Hot to install 3 (easy)
 > **Not implemented todo**

 The Hotmaps Dispatch Model can run on Windows, macOS and Linux.

 Installing it is quickest with the `conda` package manager by running a single command: `conda create -c conda-forge -n  python=3.6 hotmapsDispatch`

+## Quick start

-See the documentation for more [information on installing](https://hotmapsdispatch.readthedocs.io/en/latest/).
+See the documentation for more [information on installing](#how-to-install).

 and also some example are [included]()

 The [Getting Started Guide](https://hotmapsdispatch.readthedocs.io/en/latest/) is a good place to start and to get a feeling how the model works.

+After installation open the conda prompt and activate your environment `conda activate hotmapsDispatch`

+Then you can start the application by typing `hotmapsDispatch_console`.
+This will open your default browser and also show you progress messages in the prompt

+If you type only `hotmapsDispatch` no prompt messages will be shown and you have to close the process after fininshing, since closing the tab will not shut down the process

 ## Documentation